mike-zaharchenko17/os-homework/homework04/README.md

 | 12          | 0.003846       | 1.843432         | 98%         | 2%     |

-In codespaces, you can expect a slowdown of about 2-3x using the mutex implementation as opposed to the unsafe implementation during the put phase.
+In codespaces, you can expect an average slowdown of about 101% using the mutex implementation (and guaranteeing correctness) as opposed to the unsafe implementation during the put phase.

 Since there is no mutex placed on the retrieval process, the time to retrieve is largely the same across all thread counts.